Introduce yourself and tell us about Creative Tim.

 My name is Alex Paduraru and I’m one of the 2 co-founders of Creative Tim.
 Creative Tim is a platform where web developers can find UI Kits and Templates for their next project.
-In the future, Creative Tim will be a community where developers and web designers will collaborate to create UI Kits & Templates.
+In the future, Creative Tim will be a community where web designers will collaborate to create UI Kits and templates.

 What difficulties did you face when starting and how did you overcome them?

-Then we saw that there were some web components (like login models, landing pages areas, date pickers, etc) which are repetitive for every project that we created and we thought that if we will share those elements, other web developers will use them too.
+Then we saw that there were some web components (like login models, landing page areas, date pickers, etc) that were repetitive for every project that we created and we thought that if we shared those elements, other web developers would use them too.
 So this is how Creative Tim started.

 We started posting a lot of stuff about our web elements on different design forums.
-Nobody really understood what is the value that we can provide in order to improve their business,
+Nobody understood what is the value that we can provide to improve their business,

-We created a more complex product that will make people understand what we were doing.
+We created a more complex product that would make people understand what we were doing.
 We launched Get Shit Done Kit, a UI Kit created on Bootstrap 3.

-It appeared on Designer News and it was very popular for that period of time.
+It appeared on Designer News and it was very popular for that period.
 We’ve got over 11.000 users coming from that source.
-That was a huge spike to our business.
+That was a huge spike in our business.
 Then in 2 weeks, we appeared on Product Hunt.
 That gave us another spike with over 5.000 users.
 Then the situation was stable, we switched from 0 users/week to 2-3.000 constant users/week.